-- Some refrigerators, air conditioners, and ice-makers are cooled with wasted flows of water.
+- Some refrigerators, air conditioners, and ice-makers cool with wasted water flows.
 Consider upgrading with air-cooled appliances for significant water savings.

 - Never run the dishwasher without a full load.
 This practice will save water, energy, detergent, and money.

 - Use the garbage disposal sparingly.
-Compost vegetable food waste instead and save gallons every time.
+Compost vegetable food wastes instead and saves gallons every time.

-- For cold drinks, keep a pitcher of water in the refrigerator instead of running the tap.
+- Keep a pitcher of water in the refrigerator instead of running the tap for cold drinks.
 This way, every drop goes down you and not the drain.

 - Use a small pan of cold water when cleaning vegetables, rather than letting it run over them.
 Then, collect the water you use for rinsing fruits and vegetables and reuse it to water house plants.

 - Use only a little water in the pot and put a lid on it for cooking most food.
-Not only does this method save water, but food is more nutritious since vitamins and minerals are not poured down the drain with the extra cooking water.
+This method saves water, and food is more nutritious since vitamins and minerals are not poured down the drain with the extra cooking water.

-- Designate one glass for your drinking water each day or refill a water bottle.
-This will cut down on the number of glasses to wash.
+- Designate one glass daily for drinking or refill a water bottle to reduce the number of dishes to wash.

 - Don't use running water to thaw food.
 Defrost food in the refrigerator for water efficiency and food safety.